john2x/plan9-theme.el/README.md

-Plan9 Theme
+plan9-theme
 ===========

 This theme is a work in progress.

-Inspired by [Plan9][] colors.
+Inspired by [Plan 9][] colors.
 A light alternative for that classic look.

 Install
 -------